-Your case typically waits to either settle or go to trial until after you have completed your medical treatment, or until your medical treatment has been stabilized.
-Your case only settles once, so if there is adequate insurance coverage to cover all of your damages, then you're probably going to want to get as clear a picture as you can of the total impact of your damages before we attempt to value your claim.
+Your case in Alabama typically waits until after you have completed your medical treatment, or until your medical treatment has been stabilized, before proceeding to settlement or trial.
+Your case only settles once in Alabama, so if there is adequate insurance coverage to cover all of your damages, then you're probably going to want to get as clear a picture as you can of the total impact of your damages before we attempt to value your claim.

 If you cannot agree with the other driver's insurance company to a reasonable settlement, then your next option is to file a lawsuit.
 They are typically filed in the county where the accident occurred.
 Auto Accident lawsuits in Alabama must be filed within two years of the date of the accident; this is generally referred to as the "Statute of Limitations."
 For the best results, you want to give your attorney a little bit of time to work with prior to the two year deadline.
 If you want to attempt to settle your claim without filing a lawsuit, you need to allow your attorney six months time to work with.
 A lawsuit is initiated by filing a Complaint.
 Once we file it, we have to make sure the defendant gets a copy.
 Then, the defendant has 30 days to respond.
 If all goes properly, they will file an Answer.